 Who declares interest income from a child’s bank account?

-Under CRA rules, declaring income and paying income tax on interest earned is no different for children than adults.
-If a child earns money in their bank account, they must file a tax return.
-A parent cannot include the income earned on a child’s tax return on their T1 tax return.
+Under CRA rules, declaring income and paying income tax on interest earned is no different for children than it is for adults.
+If a child earns money in their bank account and owes taxes, they must file a tax return.
+A parent cannot include the income earned on a child’s tax return on their own T1 return.

 In short, if you gift your children with money to put in their bank accounts, be aware that you may be on the hook for interest earned on those funds.

-Minors typically don’t pay taxes in Canada, and your child isn’t required to file a tax return if they haven’t earned income, but there are some advantages to filing anyway.
+Minors typically don’t pay taxes in Canada, and your child isn’t required to file a tax return if they haven’t earned income or they earned less than the basic personal amount, but there are some advantages to filing anyway.

-Once your child starts to earn an income, consider helping them file a tax return.
-Even if, as a minor, they won’t end up paying taxes, there are benefits.
-For example, your child could get a tax rebate if the money received had income tax or CPP premiums deducted at the source.
+Additionally, your child could get a tax rebate if the money they received had income tax or CPP premiums deducted at the source.

 Does my child need a tax identification number?

-The tax identification number is an American term used to describe an individual number assigned to a tax filer or American resident.
+A “tax identification number” is an American term used to describe an individual number assigned to a tax filer or American resident.
 In Canada, the tax identification number is known as a Social Insurance Number (SIN).

-This means, Canadians use their SIN to apply for jobs, to determine eligibility to grants and programs and to file their individual tax return.
-A Canadian can apply for a tax identification number from the Internal Revenue Service (IRS), just as non-resident Canadians can apply for a Canadian tax number.
+Canadians use their SIN to apply for jobs, determine eligibility for grants and programs and file their individual tax return.

 BMO Performance Chequing Account